foxjordan/fetch-rewards-exercise/README.md

 ### General

 * Project completed using React.JS and TailwindCSS.
-* The form validation is handled natively by the browser with the addition of a warning if the user clears clears a field entirely.
+* The form validation is handled natively by the browser with the addition of a warning if the user clears a field entirely.

 ### Form
 * The form is built using 4 separate components: FormComponent.js, InputField.js, SelectField.js, and FormButton.js.